 Senior Vice President, Chief Administrative and Diversity Officer

-Brian McQuaid was appointed Senior Vice President and Chief Administrative and Diversity Officer in December 2019, leading the full range of human resources activities, including recruitment, staffing, training, compensation and benefits, as well as marketing, communications, procurement and the Diversity and Inclusion office.
+Brian McQuaid was appointed Chief Administrative and Diversity Officer and Senior Vice President in December 2019.
+He leads the full range of human resources activities, including recruitment, staffing, training, and compensation and benefits.
+He also leads marketing, communications, procurement, corporate facilities, and the Diversity and Inclusion office.